jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/MeshSelector.md

 **Parameters:**

-- `AActor* actor` - The actor that was clicked and should be highlighted.
+- `AActor* actor` - The actor to highlight when clicked.

-This function highlights the actor passed as the parameter and de-highlights the actor that was previously highlighted.

-Additionally, it stores the previously highlighted actor inside `m_previouslySelectedActor` for future reference.
+**Deprecated.** This function highlights the specified actor and removes the highlight from any previously highlighted actor.
+It also stores the previously highlighted actor in `m_previouslySelectedActor`.

 ---

+### `void HighlightComponent(UMeshComponent* mesh)`

+**Parameters:**

+- `UMeshComponent* mesh` - The mesh component to highlight.

+Highlights the specified mesh component, adding a visual effect to indicate selection.
+It de-highlights any previously highlighted mesh component and updates the reference to `m_previouslySelectedMesh`.

+---

 ### `void DeselectAllActors()`

-Deselets all of the actors that were hightlighted
+**Deprecated.** Deselects all highlighted actors, removing any active visual highlights.

+---

+### `void DeselectAllComponents()`

+Deselects all highlighted mesh components, removing any active visual highlights.

 ---